 - Therefore, December 25 as the date of the Nativity is not due to pagan influences on church practice.
-We cannot be entirely sure that it is the actual day on which Christ was born.
-But it was established entirely through the efforts of Christians during the early centuries.
+We cannot be entirely sure that it is the actual day Christ was born.
+But it was wholly established through the efforts of Christians during the early centuries.

 Read also: Traditions and Customs on Pentecost Day

-Such a connection between the birth and crucifixion of Jesus will certainly seem strange to some readers.
-But it reflects an early understanding of the saving deeds.
+Such a connection between the birth and crucifixion of Jesus will undoubtedly seem strange to some readers.
+But it reflects an early understanding of saving deeds.
 This belief is also echoed in the rabbinic tradition that the world was created.
-The Patriarchs were born and the ancestors will be resurrected when the time is right, in the month of Nisan.
+The Patriarchs were born, and the ancestors will be resurrected when the time is right, in the month of Nisan.

 Therefore, the belief that Israel’s prophets died on the same day they were conceived or born was the key factor that led early Christians to establish December 25.
 On the day Christ was born.